SwiftERM Hyper-personalisation for ecommerce email marketing

 Deloitte - How to profit from AI autonomous personalisation

-Autonomous personalisation marketing is the practice of using predictive capabilities to personalise customer relationships in real time with content, recommendations, fulfilment, and even purchase follow-up that anticipate people’s needs.
+AI autonomous hyper personalisation marketing is the practice of using predictive analytic capabilities to personalise customer relationships in real-time with content, recommendations, fulfilment, and even purchase follow-up for each consumer’s needs.
 It helps make the right decision in the moments that matter to keep customers for life.
-Gartner predict this approach would drive more than half of all marketing messages this year.
+Gartner predicts this approach would drive more than half of all marketing messages this year.

 The good news for retailers is that to harness the power of autonomous marketing, they don’t have to spend months or years building new capabilities and platforms from the ground up.
 Like many digital tools, autonomous marketing can benefit from as much or as little outside support as a retailer wishes to use: for help designing it, building it, running it, or a combination of the three.
-Some predictive personalisation software solutions are so complete, all the work is already done for you, and most accurately defines the word, requiring zero human involvement at any time.
+Some AI autonomous hyper-personalisation software solutions are so complete, that all the work is already done for you, and most accurately define the word, requiring zero human involvement at any time.

 But as these options become more common, the competitive advantage retailers derive from them depends more and more on how “sticky” they can make them so customers keep coming back.
 The value proposition of a service enhancement depends on a combination of factors, including price, quality, category depth and breadth, context and relevancy.
 Learning what works comes back to data and knowing the customer’s attitude.

 Using the data to drive the message, the data should also identify the channel within which the customer will be most receptive.
-As you prepare your personalization, it is important to develop a channel strategy in conjunction with the data-driven activities.
-Artificial intelligence and machine learning technology solutions can be the portals to consumer convenience, real- time product availability, channel preference, and the kind of responsiveness that fosters personalised service and relationships.
+As you prepare your hyper-personalisation, it is important to develop a channel strategy in conjunction with the data-driven activities.
+Artificial intelligence and machine learning technology solutions can be the portals to consumer convenience, real-time product availability, channel preference, and the kind of responsiveness that fosters personalised service and relationships.

-Retail marketers achieve personalisation by using decisioning engines that drive the right product at the right time, with the right content in the right message at the right time, based on data from customers, from the market, and from macro trends.
-The messages consumers, especially if it’s only ever the things that individual is personally interested in, determines where they land and how they interact with retailers and experience those interactions.
-All of which retailers can measure and fine-tune—andautomation gives them more options they can execute more quickly and precisely.
+Retail marketers achieve hyper-personalisation by using decisioning engines that drive the right product at the right time, with the right content in the right message, based on data from customers, from the market, and from macro trends.
+The messages consumers, especially if it’s only ever the things that individual is personally interested in, determine where they land and how they interact with retailers and experience those interactions.
+All of which retailers can measure and fine-tune—and automation gives them more options they can execute more quickly and precisely.

-And make no mistake, consumers are still consuming (but perhaps not with you): depending on scenarios, it is forecast that a retail season that either matches last year’s or grows by as much as 3.5 percent.
+And make no mistake, consumers are still consuming (but perhaps not with you): depending on scenarios, it is forecast that a retail season that either match last year’s or grows by as much as 3.5 per cent.
 The same forecast expects ecommerce to grow by 25 to 35 percent.
-This challenging period isn’t a body-blow to marketing, but a new age in its history, and we are approaching a crossroads in the standard retail business model.
+This challenging period isn’t a body blow to marketing, but a new age in its history, and we are approaching a crossroads in the standard retail business model.

 Will consumers return to physical stores and malls in large numbers?
 Will the nature of retailing evolve?
 Either way, brands are changing their products and services to meet customers where they are.